c0y01202/Regex-made-easy/validating_an_email.md

 >The `g` flag searches for all matches in a string or line of e-mails.
 When validating an e-mail `g` is for a global search, meaning it will match all occurences.

 ### Grouping and Capturing
 >Grouping enables a programer to capture a list of words as a whole word.
 For exmaple `\b(Chirp|Cuddle|Bark)\b` groups all three words together.
 It is useful to apply grouping when one needs to capture a string of words instead of programming the expression to capture just one word.
-Parentheses are needed for grouping as shown in the example above.
+Parentheses `()` are needed for grouping as shown in the example above.
->Capturing
+>
+>Capturing refers to a program that grabs at something useful to a specific program.
+For example, if a printer needs to "capture" a port, the Windows may allow for a program to do that.
+It is usually applied to programs that utilize printer ports.
+It is also a term that is used when saving a bitmapped image on a website.
+In terms of e-mail validation `capturing` is not a term that may be applied to any regular expression.

 ### Bracket Expressions

 ### Greedy and Lazy Match